puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 Executable facts on Unix work by dropping an executable file into the standard external fact path above.
 A [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) is always required for executable facts on Unix.
-If the shebang is missing, the execution of the fact will fail.
+If the shebang is missing, the execution of the fact fails.

 An example external fact written in Python: